QusayUdaipurwala/Module-10/README.md

     Data was also collected by web scraping the Wikipedia page containing historical SpaceX launch information using Python’s BeautifulSoup library and the Requests module.

 + ### Data Warngling
+The first step in the data wrangling process was to filter out rockets identified as Falcon 9.
+The dataset initially contained multiple rocket types, but Falcon 9 was chosen as it had the largest amount of available data.
+Focusing on a single rocket type helped ensure consistency and reduced potential bias during model training.

+Additionally, the dataset contained missing values in the “LandingPad” and “PayloadMass” columns.
+The null values in PayloadMass were replaced with the column’s mean to maintain data integrity and ensure smoother model performance.
 + ### Exploratory Data Analysis/SQL
 + ### Model Selection